 The crypt of Bourges cathedral is amongst the largest in France.
-It consists of a central chamber surrounded by two ambulatories: it is a true underground church.
-It receives light via stained glass windows taken from the Sainte-Chapelle church of Bourges, which was destroyed in 1737.
+It consists of a central chamber with two ambulatories.
+In fact it is a true underground church.
+Its stained-glass windows come from the Sainte-Chapelle church in Bourges destroyed in 1737.

-Beneath the crypt, lies a Romanesque church, under which the archbishops of Bourges are buried.
+Beneath the crypt, lies a Romanesque church, the burial site for the archbishops of Bourges.

-For more information, visit the website of Bourges Tourist Centre:
+- the website of the Bourges Berry Tourist Board

 - the site of Centre des Monuments Historiques for climbing to the cathedral’s Towers.